 Joe Mancuso is an award winning, classically trained vocalist turned jazz singer.
 He studied classical voice, audio production and jazz at Webster University; where he earned his bachelor’s degree in music.

 Joe has a powerful baritone voice with some tenor range.
-He sings with an abundance of passion and intensity; whether performing a ballad, bossa nova, blues or up-tempo swing tune, he takes his audience on a dynamic and emotional ride every time.
+He sings with an abundance of passion and intensity; whether performing a ballad, bossa nova, blues or swing tune, he takes his audience on a dynamic and emotional ride every time.
 Mancuso’s phrasing is one of his best features.
 He is a master at placing notes with the most tasteful use of syncopation.
 Simply put, he swings!

 The Early Years

 Joe began his love affair with music at the very beginning of his life (born in 1966) as Elvis, Sinatra, The Beatles, and the sounds of many other top recording artists of the day where wafting through the air from the record player on a daily basis; thanks to his music loving parents.

 Mancuso comes from a strong Italian heritage.
 His great grandparents immigrated to the U.S.A. from Sicily near the turn of the century.
 His father Joseph Vincent Mancuso and mother Judy Ann Sanfilippo both grew up working for their families’ businesses at Soulard Farmer’s Market in St. Louis Missouri, where many Italian immigrants made their living in the produce business.

 At the of age seven, Joe sang in his very first talent show at Shaw School “On The Hill”.
 The Hill is the “Little Italy” of St. Louis, where Joe grew up.
 He performed an Italian folk song “Luna Mezz’o Mare” that he learned from his grandmother Augustine “Gussie” Mancuso.
 This led to several other performances at neighborhood venues as well as performances at St. Ambrose Catholic Church and School, where Joe attended grade school.